How to Serve Eviction & Lease Termination Notices in Delaware

 The landlord may serve eviction and lease termination notices on any day of the week.

-For a 5 Day Notice to Quit, the eviction notice used for tenants that do not pay rent in full and on time.
-There is no legal grace period in Delaware, so a notice may be served starting the day after rent is due.
+For a 5 Day Notice to Quit, the eviction notice used for tenants that do not pay rent in full and on time, a landlord can serve notice the day after rent is due.
+There is no legal grace period for paying rent in Delaware, rent is late starting the day after it’s due.

 An Immediate Notice to Vacate is the eviction notice used for tenants that cause or threaten to cause irreparable harm.
 A landlord may choose to serve this notice on a judicial day, so they can go to the courthouse and begin eviction proceedings on the same day, but this is not required by law.